stonefl/stonefl.github.io/_posts/2020-10-20-create-a-virtual-machine-with-private-ip-from-a-virtual-network.md

   --ssh-key-values ~/.ssh/azure_vm.pub
 ```

 **Note**: This command only works in Linux command environment.
-You have to use Windows Subsystem for Linux (WSL) on Windows 10, or you can run it in any Linux systems.
+You have to use Windows Subsystem for Linux (WSL) on Windows 10, or you can run it in the Azure Cloud Shell.

 ## References
 https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview